gamingwithevets/sneky/README.md

 # Requirements
 Well, you need **Pygame**, of course.
 Oh, and don't forget **Python**!
 After that, run `main.py` to start the game!
-Oh, and keep in mind: this game does **not** feature key rebinding.
-So if you break a key and you need to use it to play the game OR you wanna play with a controller, you are ***outta luck***!

 # Gameplay
 Currently, the game has 6 modes.